Please enable JavaScript to view this site.

 Dotted Variables

-5.Dotting a variable basically turns it into a constant value.
-R:BASE looks only at the value of the variable when it is dotted.
-R:BASE doesn't look at the data type, just at the value the variable contains.
-That's why you can have a TEXT data type variable (result of a CHOOSE command, for example) containing a value that looks like a DATE and use that variable to compare to a DATE data type column or variable
+4.When a variable is dotted, R:BASE only looks at the value of the variable not at the datatype.
+That's why a TEXT datatype variable (e. g. result of a CHOOSE or DIALOG command) containing a value that looks like a DATE can be used to compare to a DATE datatype column or variable.

 Example 01:

-SET VAR vDate DATE = 11/19/2001
+SET VAR vDate DATE = 11/19/2024

 SELECT * FROM TransMaster WHERE TransDate <= .vDate

-The example selects all the records from the TransMaster table where the value in the column TransDate is less than or equal to the value contained in the variable vdate.
+The above example selects all the records from the TransMaster table where the value in the column TransDate is less than or equal to the value contained in the variable vdate.

 Example 02: